LordSaumya/quant-iron/README.md

 - **Standard Operations**: Hadamard (H), Pauli (X, Y, Z), CNOT, SWAP, Toffoli, Phase shifts, Rotations, and custom unitary operations.

+- **Hardware Acceleration**: Optimised for parallel execution (CPU and GPU) and low memory overhead, with OpenCL-accelerated operations for enhanced performance on compatible hardware.
+(Requires `gpu` feature flag).

+- **Circuit Builder**: High-level interface for constructing quantum circuits with a fluent API and support for subroutines.

+- **Measurement**: Collapse wavefunction in the measurement basis with single or repeated measurements in the `Computational`, `X`, `Y`, and custom bases.

 - **Pauli String Algebra**:
   - Represent products of Pauli operators with complex coefficients (`PauliString`).